Emerassi/Crystal-Project-Archipelago-Mod-Installer/README.md

 ## Crystal Project Mod Installation Procedures

+In your Steam library, right-click Crystal Project in the list and select "Properties...".
+Go to the Betas section, open the Beta Participation dropdown, and select the archipelago branch (version 1.6.5).

 Download and extract the .zip file containing the installer and necessary files from the [Releases](https://github.com/Emerassi/Crystal-Project-Archipelago-Mod-Installer) page.
 Run CrystalProjectAPInstaller.exe, and in the file dialogue box select your Crystal Project executable (Crystal Project.exe), or navigate to it if it is not